How to Backup Data or Files on Windows 10 (5 Ways)

 Method 4: Perform data backup using Windows 10 OneDrive

 If you prefer online backup, you can backup Windows 10 to OneDrive.
-You can select files and save it to OneDrive local folder and it will automatically sync to OneDrive cloud drive.
+You can select files and save them to the OneDrive local folder and it will automatically sync to the OneDrive cloud drive.

 If you want to use File History to backup to OneDrive, you can mount OneDrive as a network drive, so you can select OneDrive as the backup location.